 Some applicant tracking systems include more advanced recruitment advertising tools that enable recruitment and HR teams to run highly targeted digital recruitment ads (on channels like Facebook, Instagram, Linkedin, and Google Display Network).
 This gets your vacancies in front of both active and passive candidates …. all at the click of a button.

-Recruitment marketing automation tools like this make it easy to attract and engage your ideal candidates, without waiting on your marketing team, relying on agencies, or becoming a recruitment marketing expert yourself.
+Programmatic recruitment software like this make it easy to attract and engage your ideal candidates, without waiting on your marketing team, relying on agencies, or becoming a recruitment marketing expert yourself.
 Sounds good right?